Weavz

 Using Built-In Workspace Integrations

-Add first-party files, state, HTTP, transformation, sandbox, and agent-memory tools to a workspace.
+Add first-party files, state, browser, local computer control, dynamic dashboard, HTTP, transformation, sandbox, and agent-memory tools to a workspace.

 Using Built-In Workspace Integrations

 Built-in workspace integrations give a workspace useful tools before any end user connects an external account.
-They are the right default for agent workspaces that need files, durable state, HTTP calls, data transformation, date utilities, or code execution.
+They are the right default for agent workspaces that need files, durable state, browser control, a user-approved local desktop session, dashboard presentation, HTTP calls, data transformation, date utilities, or code execution.

 Choose the built-ins